-She has served as a Post-Doctoral Research Assistant and Program Manager at the Institute for Computing in Humanities, Arts, and Social Sciences at the National Center for Supercomputing Applications (2008-2010) and as Associate Director of the Center for Digital Humanities (2010-2011) and Research Assistant Professor in the Department of History at the University of South Carolina.
-Jennifer currently serves on the Association for Computing in the Humanities (ACH) Executive Council (2013-2016), as co-director with Trevor Muñoz of the Digital Humanities Winter Institute (DHWI), as an adjunct instructor with the Digital Cultures and Creativity Program at the University of Maryland, and as co-author with Simon Appleford of DevDH.org, a resource for digital humanities project development.
+Previously, she has served as a Post-Doctoral Research Assistant and Program Manager at the Institute for Computing in Humanities, Arts, and Social Sciences at the National Center for Supercomputing Applications (2008-2010) and as Associate Director of the Center for Digital Humanities (2010-2011) and Research Assistant Professor in the Department of History at the University of South Carolina.
+During her time at MITH, she served on the Association for Computing in the Humanities (ACH) Executive Council (2013-2016), as co-director with Trevor Muñoz of the Digital Humanities Winter Institute (DHWI)/Humanities Intensive Teaching & Learning (HILT), as an adjunct instructor with both the Digital Cultures and Creativity Program in the Honor’s College and the Department of History in the College of Liberal Arts & Sciences at the University of Maryland, and as co-author with Simon Appleford of DevDH.org, a resource for digital humanities project development.

-Dr. Guiliano’s doctoral work explores the intersection of critical sport history, race and ethnicity, and the early twentieth century through the lens of collegiate sport mascots and halftime traditions.
+Dr. Guiliano’s doctoral work explored the intersection of critical sport history, race and ethnicity, and the early twentieth century through the lens of collegiate sport mascots and halftime traditions.
 She is currently revising her dissertation, “An American Spectacle: College Mascots and the Performance of Tradition,”” which traces the appropriation, production, dissemination, and legalization of Native American images as sports mascots in the late 19th and 20th centuries.
-You can download the open-source dissertation.